apache/cassandra-java-driver/faq/osgi/README.md

 ### How to enable compression?

-First, read our [manual page on compression](../../manual/compression/) to understand how to enable compression for the Java driver.
+First, read our [manual page on compression](../../manual/compression/) to understand how to enable compression for the Java Driver.

 OSGi projects can use both Snappy or LZ4 compression algorithms.